phax/phive-rules/README.md

     * Added support for EN 16931 1.3.10 format and deprecated EN 16931 1.3.6a, 1.3.7 and 1.3.8 versions
     * Deprecated Peppol rules 3.0.14
     * Added support for fatturaPA 1.2.2
-    * Added support for SimplerInvoicing 2.0.3.6 and deprecated old versions
+    * Added support for Simplerinvoicing 2.0.3.6 and deprecated old versions
-    * Added support for SimplerInvoicing NLCIUS-CII 1.0.3.5 and deprecated old versions
+    * Added support for Simplerinvoicing NLCIUS-CII 1.0.3.5 and deprecated old versions
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0.6 and deprecated old versions
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0.6 and deprecated old versions
 * v3.0.1 - 2023-03-16
     * Added support for Peppol End User Statistics Report 1.0.0 (deprecated 1.0.0-RC2)
     * Added support for Peppol Transaction Statistics Report 1.0.1 (deprecated 1.0.0)